medizininformatik-initiative/fts-next/docs/cd-agent/cohort-selector.md

   ```

 ## Notes
 * The `domain` field should be chosen carefully to avoid overlapping data between namespaces.
+* Ensure that `domain` is correctly configured in the trust center.
 * The `patientIdentifierSystem` and `policySystem` fields must reference valid FHIR-based system
   URLs.
 * When defining policies, ensure they align with the consent requirements of your organization.